sopnopriyo/repo-finder/README.md

-# React Hot Sauce App With Redux and WebPack
+# React Git Repo Finder
-This is a simple React app that I wrote that uses a Webpack environment to run.
-A user selects a hot sauce from a JSON data source which logs an action 'SAUCE_SELECTED' and updates the state through the Redux reducer.
-The info (name, maker and heat level) of the selected item is displayed below the dropdown list.
-A second action 'CLEAR_SAUCES' is executed and logged in the Redux store when the 'Clear All' button is pressed which clears all items from the store.
+This is a simple git repository finder app which search for repository name from github.com and show the details of each repository.

 ## Quick Start